MinecraftForge/Documentation/docs/dependencies/index.md

 Mod Dependencies
 ----------------

-In a typical development environment, Minecraft is deobfuscated into intermediate mappings, used in production, and then transformed into whatever [human-readable mappings][mappings] the modder specified.
-Mod artifacts, when built, are transformed into the intermediate mappings used for production, and as such, are unable to be used directly as a gradle dependency.
+In a typical development environment, Minecraft is deobfuscated to intermediate mappings, used in production, and then transformed into whatever [human-readable mappings][mappings] the modder specified.
+Mod artifacts, when built, are obfuscated to production mappings (SRG), and as such, are unable to be used directly as a Gradle dependency.

 As such, all mod dependencies need to be wrapped with `fg.deobf` before being added to the intended configuration.